andrewdavidmackenzie/flow/README.md

 binary, or in a second compile-time-only tool.

 ## Docs
-Apart from this README, I have written pretty extensive documentation in a "guide" or book ([Table of Contents](SUMMARY.md)), using Markdown and mdbook.
+Apart from this README, I have written pretty extensive documentation in a book ([Table of Contents](SUMMARY.md)), using Markdown and mdbook.
 That describes writing flows, using flow, general ideas, the standard library functions, the examples etc. It's hard to keep up to date but I try and am always generating GH issues for myself to improve it!
 It doesn't go into two many details on the implementation, to reduce the burden of keeping it up to date.

-The docs combine Markdown files from the code repos, Markdown files in the docs folder, and code docs generated with rustdoc and image files I generate from "dot" files and graphviz into one "book".
-That is rebuilt and published to the ["flow guide"](https://mackenzie-serres.net/flow/docs/book_intro.html) on every merge to master.
+The book is rebuilt on every PR and Merge (to make sure it is not broken) and the re-published [here](https://mackenzie-serres.net/flow/docs/book_intro.html) as part of every release.

 ## What's next?
 I generate ideas for ways to improve the project faster than I can implement things in my spare time,